 (add link to CDC) but some people can become severely ill.
 Most people who

 become ill from coronaviruses that circulate in the U.S. recover on their own.

 Some people, particularly those with underlying medical conditions

 How to Protect Yourself:

 The best ways to protect yourself and others from any virus, including seasonal flu and coronaviruses, are:

-Since February 2020, El Dorado County Public Health and agency partners have actively monitored reports about COVID-19, and taken steps to respond if a case is identified in the county.
-Public Health and partners participate in statewide conference calls, receiving updates and guidance from CDPH; share guidance with healthcare providers, other County agencies and organizations; review emergency preparedness plans; and share resources.
-Agency partners are also coordinating with CDPH and neighboring counties, and participating in regional meetings to ensure a coordinated response.
+Since February 2020, El Dorado County Public Health and agency partners have actively monitored reports about COVID-19, and have taken steps to respond to cases identified in the county.
+Public Health and partners participate in a variety of statewide conference calls, receiving updates and guidance from CDPH; share guidance and resources with healthcare providers, other County agencies and organizations; review emergency preparedness plans and coordinate with neighboring counties by participating in regional meetings to ensure a coordinated response.